mdrkb/mdrkb/README.md

 ## **Summary**

-4 years experienced Software Engineer specialized in backend development using Python, Django, and Amazon Web Services.
-Interested in discovering data-driven insights using Python ML stack.
-Final year master's student in Data Science, expected to graduate in April 2022.
+4 years experienced Software Engineer specializing in backend development using Python, Django, and Amazon Web Services.
+Currently, I am writing a thesis for my master's in Data Science.
+Also, I work part-time at Scout24 where I develop internal services in Python using serverless architecture.

 ## **Technical Skills**